dbbs-lab/patch/docs/source/magic.rst

 *Get the object's NetCon pointer*

-Whenever an object with this method present is used in a NetCon call, the result of this method is passed instead.
+Whenever an object with this method present is used in a :meth:`NetCon
+<.interpreter.PythonHocInterpreter.NetCon>` call, the result of this method is passed
+instead.
 The connection is stored on the original object.
-This allows to simplify the calls to NetCon, or to add more elegant default behavior, like inserting the connection on a random segment of a section and being able to use just ``p.NetCon(section, synapse)``.
+This allows to simplify the calls to NetCon, or to add more elegant default behavior.
+For example inserting a connection on a section might connect it to a random segment and you'd be able to use ``p.NetCon(section, synapse)``.